-This describes the potential source of harm under consideration.
-It will often describe a ‘normal’ aspect within the operating environment and sets the context and scope of the bowtie, for example driving a car on a busy motorway – this is an activity where risks are present.
+This describes the potential source of harm being considered.
+It often describes a ‘normal’ aspect or activity within the operating environment and sets the context and scope of the bowtie, for example driving a car on a busy motorway – this is an environment where one is exposed to risks.

 A hazard can be focused on:

-Hazards are often part of normal business activities and not necessarily something that can or should be eliminated.
-There is also the possibility to have more than one top event from one hazard as, for example, there would be a number of risk events associated in driving on a motorway.
+Hazards are often part of normal business activities or environment and not necessarily something that can or should be terminated or eliminated.
+There is also the possibility to have more than one top event from one hazard as, for example, there would be several risk events associated with driving on a motorway.

 The condition, object or activity with the potential of causing injuries to personnel, damage to equipment or structures, loss of material or reduction of ability to perform a prescribed function.

 - In the description of the hazard consider setting the context and scope for the bowtie (e.g. defining the basic parameters within which the subsequent threats take place).

 - The ‘scope’ of the Bowtie can be likened to zooming in or out when taking a picture.
 It may be quite broad, where you capture the wider panorama, or it may be quite specific, where you zoom in on an area of concern.

 - The logical place to start is usually with the broad picture.
 However, if you find that you are not capturing the level of detail that is required for your purpose, it may mean it is time to revisit the hazard/ top event definition and zoom in.